The race to cloud: Reaching the inflection point to long sought value

 At a glance, it looks like those who consider their cloud journeys complete are outperforming those who continue to evolve.
 However, we believe that companies are missing out on larger value opportunities by declaring their cloud journeys at a close.
 The rapid pace of technological innovation is redefining the landscape of what’s possible.
 And in fact, the “completed” group reports spending a lesser percentage of IT resources on innovation and business reinvention than the “continually evolving” set: 40% vs. 44%.

+Companies with enterprise reinvention in their sights are growing, adapting, learning, changing as opportunities and risks arise.
 In a dynamic market environment, those that stand still get left behind.
 By considering their journeys complete, many companies are leaving value on the table… and putting themselves at risk.

 Companies that have committed to the cloud are closer than ever to full value—but much still lies just outside of their grasp.
 With so many companies dialing up their cloud efforts, why is value not rising at pace?
 Perhaps the answer is simple: with greater complexity comes greater challenges.
 For many companies, the low-hanging fruit has been picked, and they are moving more complex and business-critical applications and systems.

 One thing is clear, there’s no single barrier holding them back—all of the challenges companies have been struggling with for the past several years persist.